dunnleaddress/dataverse/doc/sphinx-guides/source/developers/dev-environment.rst

 PostgreSQL
 ~~~~~~~~~~

-Note: dataverse uses default postgres username is postgres and password is secret.
+Note: dataverse uses default postgres username is 'postgres' and password is 'secret'.
 If you installed with different username/password you need to remember them.

 PostgreSQL 9.x is required and can be downloaded from http://postgresql.org